 Some gardeners also find it helpful to install a jug partially filled with water under their frost cloths and near their plants.
 During the day, the jug absorbs heat, and at night, it radiates warmth to keep the plants above freezing.

 For more robust protection, you need glass cold frames.
 You can use old windows and other scrap glass to make cold frames if you don't want to purchase them new from the store, but in all cases, the goal is to essentially create a miniature greenhouse.
-A Seattle handyman can help you design and install cold frames if you're not feeling confident about this DIY project.
+A handyman can help you design and install cold frames if you're not feeling confident about this DIY project.
 Cold frames can be left in place during the day, too, though you should make sure they don't get too warm, as you don't want to cook your plants or shock them with temperature extremes.

 Very delicate plants need to be moved to a greenhouse or inside your house during the cold season.
 Such plants should be clearly marked when you buy them to indicate that they are not frost tolerant.